Splashx0/project/README.md

-# Getting Started with Create React App
+React Crud Movie App , using Redux and React Router

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).